 This cardamom cupcake recipe is adapted from my Vegan Vanilla Berry Cupcake recipe which truly is the best easy vanilla cupcake.
 Add a little cardamom into the mix and you have these perfectly sweet and slightly spicy cupcakes.

 If you’ve never had cardamom before, it is seriously such a unique flavor.
 It has notes of citrus, mint, and spicy goodness all in one.
 For this recipe, I used Simply Organic Cardamom which I can say is utterly delicious when paired with vanilla!
+It’s the same cardamom I use in my super popular Vegan Cardamom Orange Cookies.

 In addition to cardamom, this recipe brings a basic vegan vanilla frosting to the next level by adding in rose water.
 This rose flavored frosting has just a hint of rose and I have to say the floral notes of this cupcake pair SO well with the spice of cardamom and sweetness of vanilla.